anthonydb/practical-sql/README.md

 * Select the **Clone or Download** button at top right.
 * Select **Download ZIP**
-* You can then unzip the file on your computer.
+* Unzip the file on your computer.
 Place it in a directory that's easy to remember so you can reference it during the exercises that include importing data to PostgreSQL.

 **GitHub Users**

-GitHub users may want to clone the repo locally and occasionally perform a `git pull` for any updates.
+GitHub users may want to clone the repository locally and occasionally perform a `git pull` to receive any updates.

 ## Note to Early Access Users